sagi21805/LearnixOS-Book/src/ch02-03-what-is-memory-paging.md

         // Marks big pages blocks
         flag!(huge_page, 7);

-        // Page isn’t flushed from caches on address space switch
+        // Page isn't flushed from caches on address space switch
         // (PGE bit of CR4 register must be set) flag!(global, 8);

         // Bit 9-11 and also 52-62
         // are available and can be used by the OS to any purpose.
         // This page is holding data and is not executable flag!(not_executable, 63);
     };